aramis-lab/clinicadl/docs/Interpret.md

 - **Results display**
     - `--vmax` (float) is the maximum value used for 2D saliency maps display.
 Default value: `0.5`.
 - **Other options**
     - `--target_node` (str) is the node the gradients explain.
-By default it will target the first output node.
+By default, it will target the first output node.
     - `save_individual` (str) is an option to save individual saliency maps in addition to the mean saliency map.